ncaidin/notion-to-joplin/README.md

 Current features:

 - Query Notion for "Pending Actions"
-- Query Notion for "Awaiting Responses" (or similar)
+- Query Notion for "Awaiting Responses"
+- Query Notion for a count of unscheduled actions
 - Generate a single Markdown note with multiple sections
 - Create a daily Joplin note with a date-based title